cruiseresearchgroup/DIEF_BTS/README.md

 The Building TimeSeries (BTS) dataset covers three buildings over a three-year period, comprising more than ten thousand timeseries data points with hundreds of unique ontologies.
 Moreover, the metadata is standardized using the Brick schema.
-Scroll down to the [Access Section](#access) to download the dataset.
+Scroll down to the [Access Section](#access) to download.

 This is the official repository of our [NeurIPS 2024](https://neurips.cc/virtual/2024/poster/97839) DB Track paper that present this dataset.